Have you ever been lying in bed at night and thought, “I’m sick and tired of being sick and tired.” Because, same.

 Cue: Me booking a trip to Taipei, Taiwan FOUR days before departure.

-Initially I was going to stay at home during winter vacation but got FED UP with bone chilling winter weather so, with the help of my brother and sister-in-law, they told me to book a ticket and fly to the land of beef noodles and red bean buns, Taipei, Taiwan!
+Initially I was going to stay at home during winter vacation but got FED UP with bone chilling winter weather.
+With the help of my brother and sister-in-law, they told me to book a ticket and fly to the land of beef noodles and red bean buns.

 This wasn’t the first time I’ve stepped on the soil of Taiwan.
 I travelled throughout the country with my father, aunt, and uncle two years prior, which you can read about by clicking HERE, HERE, and HERE!

 This time around I stayed at an Airbnb called The Comfy Cave which was perfectly located (quiet area but still central) and cozy AF, plus the host was an American living in Taipei and gave great suggestions on things to do, see, and eat.
 If you’ve never used Airbnb before, save $25 on your first stay by clicking HERE (dat self-promo doe).

 Since this was a last minute trip I had NOTHING planned, other than a list of things I wanted to eat.
 On the first day I woke up at 7AM (couldn’t sleep in, was too excited!) to explore the incredible city by foot.
 I was immediately immersed in the bustle and it filled ALL of my senses.
 The sounds of motorbikes, the smell of freshly baked goods, the sight of colourful street art, the touch of green grass, and the delicious taste of BUBBLE TEA!